ANEC I: History

+The Blériot firm imported a single example to France to compete in the Tour de France Des Avionettes competition in 1924.
+After placing second, it was returned to ANEC.

 The ANEC II was an enlarged version of the ANEC I built for the 1924 Lympne light aircraft trials competition.
 Following the revised competition rules, it was a two-seater and its more powerful 1,100 cc Anzani inverted V twin-cylinder had the greatest capacity allowed.
 The wing area was increased by 28% to accommodate the extra weight by a 5 ft 2 in (1.57 m) span extension.
 It was also longer by almost the same amount.
 Engine problems kept it from flying in the competition and out of the Grosvenor Trophy race that immediately followed.

 In 1927 a new owner refitted it with a 32 hp (24 kW) Bristol Cherub III flat twin engine, a larger rudder, and a more conventional undercarriage with larger wheels mounted on a cross axle attached to the lower fuselage with a pair of V-struts.
 In 1931 another new owner fitted a heavier 30 hp (22 kW) ABC Scorpion engine, another flat twin and, to keep the weight down, reworked it as a single seater.
 It was in this condition when it was acquired by Richard Shuttleworth in about 1937.